grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ## The first behavior

-As I already know class which behaviors I need to specify, plus it only has a single method (`ApplyTo()`), I may almost blindly write a Statement where I create an object of this class and invoke the method:
+I start with a false Statement.
+What should it describe?
+I'm not sure yet, but, as I already know the class which behaviors I need to specify, plus it only has a single method (`ApplyTo()`), I may almost blindly write a Statement where I create an object of this class and invoke the method:

 ```csharp
 [Fact] public void